Oregon Nurse Practitioner Degrees

 - BestNursingDegree.com: Four times per year, BestNursingDegree.com awards $2,500 scholarships to selected students in order to help with the costs associated with nurse practitioner training.

 - NHSC Loan Repayment Program: If you take out student loans for your undergraduate or graduate nursing degree, you may get up to $50,000 of loans paid off by spending two years at an NHSC-approved site.

 - NURSE Corps Scholarship Program: In exchange for a scholarship, students commit to a two-year stint in a Health Professional Shortage Area.

-- Nurse Practitioners of Oregon: Through Nurse Practitioners of Oregon, student members can apply for the Nanette Clapper Memorial Scholarship.
+- Nurse Practitioners of Oregon: Through Nurse Practitioners of Oregon, student members can apply for the NPO Scholarship.

 Licensing and Practice Requirements for APRNs in Oregon

 After finishing your nurse practitioner education, you may move on to the licensing process.
 In Oregon, nurse licensure goes through the Oregon State Board of Nursing.
 They require an RN license, a graduate degree from an accredited institution, and national certification in your area of specialized study.